 Pollutant reductions are included for certain BMPs in the implementation table and reflect estimates based on best available information for the planned efforts.
-Reduction estimates for WASCOBs, filter strips, grade stabilization, shoreline protection and restoration, and wetland restorations came from the subwatershed analysis reports completed by the Dakota County SWCD while the remaining pollutant reduction estimates were derived from PTMApp.
+Reduction estimates for WASCOBs, filter strips, grade stabilization, shoreline protection and restoration, and wetland restorations came from the subwatershed analysis reports (SWA) completed by the Dakota County SWCD while the remaining pollutant reduction estimates were derived from PTMApp.
 These tools will be used during implementation to track progress towards achieving these reductions.
-Monitoring data that is collected by the NCRWMO will also be used to verify these estimates where available.
+For example, when a filter strip is implemented the reduction values for that project identified in the SWA will be recorded for that implementation action.
+For the BMPs that are not represented in the SWAs and are included in PTMApp, the size and location of the practice will be simulated in PTMApp to generate an estimated reduction that will be recorded.
+In addition to tracking expected reductions using these tools, monitoring data that is collected regularly by the NCRWMO will be analyzed to verify these estimates where available.
+This reporting information will be included in the progress reporting.
 The remaining BMPs that are not represented in the subwatershed analysis reports or PTMApp will use level of effort to track progress towards achieving the plan goals.